 The Enhanced Employee Training was specifically tailored to address Sediment and E-coli water quality issues.
-(EC & SED)
+(EC & SED) The contractor-specific training conducted by the County was focused on reducing sediment from construction sites.
+(SED)

-This training is important to give County employees the understanding of why certain procedures must be followed.
+This training is important to give County employees and contractors the understanding of why certain procedures must be followed.
 The County does not believe any modifications are needed at this time.